canonical-ols/snapstore-snap-docs/docs/how-to/migrate.md

 ```

 In an offline context, first download the snap and its assertions on
-a machine with internet access, e.g.:
+a machine with internet access, for example:

 ```bash
 snap download enterprise-store --channel=latest/stable